fentontaylor/benchmark_compare/README.md

 ### /api/v1/olympians Endpoint
+The apache benchmark tool was used to send 10,000 requests to the APIs with a concurrency level of 1 (one request at a time). with the command `ab -n 10000 -c 1 http://<localhost:port>/api/v1/olympians`.
 The path /api/v1/olympians returns an index of all 2863 Olympians from a PostgreSQL database in the following format:
 ```
 {
     "olympians": [